 How Does TXFNE Help Victims of Trafficking?

 TXFNE closes the gap in medical forensic services for victims of trafficking.
-The medical forensic management of this population is crucial on two levels.
-First, victims' immediate needs from an evidentiary standpoint, and an exam by a trained and certified forensic nurse is essential.
-These immediate needs also include prophylaxis for sexually transmitted infection, HIV and pregnancy as well as an overall physical assessment for their well-being, looking for any other injuries and trauma.
+The medical forensic management of this population is crucial.
+First, the victim has immediate healthcare needs that include prophylaxis for sexually transmitted infection, HIV and pregnancy as well as an overall physical assessment for their well-being, assessment of injuries and other trauma.
+Secondly, victims have immediate needs from an evidentiary standpoint, and an exam by a trained and certified forensic nurse is essential.

-The TXFNE forensic nurse is vital to connecting victims with healing and recovery services provided by our community partners and NGOs, including Rescue Houston and Houston Area Women's Center (HAWC).
+The TXFNE forensic nurse is vital to connecting victims with healing and recovery services provided by our community partners and NGOs, including the YMCA, The Landing and Houston Area Women's Center (HAWC).
 TXFNE has specially trained forensic nurses to diagnose and treat this vulnerable population.
 Secondly, because trafficking victims are at high risk for many long-term medical issues, including gastrointestinal issues from poor nutrition, reproductive concerns, and psychological issues, connection to medical services and organizations we partner with can prevent these disabling medical issues.